Twin Sisters (2002 film): Critical response

 A thought-provoking film, raises big questions about responsibility for the Holocaust and what ordinary individuals do when faced with extraordinary evil.

 Miramax Films had also acquired the United States distribution rights to Twin Sisters and the film was given a limited US theatrical release in 2005.

+Awards and nominations

 The film was a 76th Academy Awards nominee for Academy Award for Best Foreign Language Film of 2003.

 It also won the Golden Calf for Best Feature Film.